Tbilisi Travel Diary: 5 Days of Sulfur Baths, Khachapuri, and 8,000-Year-Old Wine

 The Dry Bridge flea market operates daily but weekends are best.
 An open-air sprawl on a disused bridge selling Soviet military pins, Georgian enamel jewelry, oil paintings, vinyl records, antique daggers, and vintage cameras.

-I bought a Soviet-era propaganda poster (15 GEL after bargaining from 25) and a small Georgian cloisonne enamel pendant (20 GEL) as gifts.
-The vintage camera selection was tempting — working Zenit SLRs for 40-60 GEL — but I resisted.
+Soviet-era propaganda posters go for 15 GEL after bargaining from 25.
+Small Georgian cloisonne enamel pendants run around 20 GEL.
+The vintage camera selection tempts — working Zenit SLRs for 40-60 GEL.

 Bargaining is expected.
 Start at 40-50% of asking.

 Afternoon: Mtatsminda Park via the funicular (8 GEL round trip).
 The 1903 funicular (rebuilt 2012) climbs through forested hillside in 3 minutes.
-The hilltop has an amusement park (rides are pay-per-use), but I was here for the view.
-The Ferris wheel at 770m gives you all of Tbilisi spread below with the Caucasus mountains behind.
+The hilltop has an amusement park (rides are pay-per-use), but the real draw is the view.
+The Ferris wheel at 770m puts all of Tbilisi below with the Caucasus mountains behind.

 Dinner: Khinkali at a hole-in-the-wall near Marjanishvili metro.
-Khinkali are Georgian soup dumplings — you pick them up by the twisted top knob, bite a small hole, suck out the broth, then eat the rest.
-You don't eat the knob.
-Stacking discarded knobs on your plate is how you keep count.
+Khinkali are Georgian soup dumplings — pick them up by the twisted top knob, bite a small hole, suck out the broth, then eat the rest.
+The knob stays on the plate.
+Stacking discarded knobs is how you keep count.

 Day rating: 8/10.
-The flea market was a highlight I didn't expect.
+The flea market delivers an unexpected highlight.

 Day 5: Bridge of Peace and Departure

 Quiet morning.
-Walked the Bridge of Peace — Michele De Lucchi's glass-and-steel bow connecting old town to Rike Park.
+The Bridge of Peace — Michele De Lucchi's glass-and-steel bow connecting old town to Rike Park — spans the river.
 Free to cross.
 Beautiful at any time, but the LED lights at night are better.

-Last coffee at Prospero's Books & Caliban's Coffee, a bookshop-cafe that felt like it was designed specifically for me.
+Last coffee at Prospero's Books & Caliban's Coffee, a bookshop-cafe that feels purpose-built for book lovers.
 English books, good espresso (6 GEL), and a garden terrace overlooking a churchyard.

 Day rating: 6/10.
 Departure days.
 You know the drill.

-I'm planning my return trip while writing this.
-Georgia is the most hospitable country I've ever visited, and I've been to 30+.
-If Georgia hooks you, neighboring Yerevan is a natural next stop.
+Georgia ranks among the most hospitable countries anywhere.
+If Georgia hooks you, neighboring Yerevan makes a natural next stop.
 The food is extraordinary.
 The wine is ancient and unique.
-The prices are laughably low.
-The old town is stunning.
-And the sulfur baths are something I now dream about on cold nights.
+The prices remain laughably low.
+The old town stuns.
+And the sulfur baths become something to dream about on cold nights.

 If Europe has a best-kept secret left, it's Georgia.